karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 Happy"][ptx_walkin_dont_worry]).

 The only collaboration on this album is with Jason Derulo in ["If I Ever Fall in Love"][ptx_if_i_ever_fall_in_love].
-Contrast Derulo's career with previous Pentatonix collaborators: Derulo signed to minor recording label Beluga Heights, later bought by Warner Music Group, through which he released his debut single ["Whatcha Say"][jason_derulo_whatcha_say] ([citation][jason_derulo_wiki]).
+Derulo signed to minor recording label Beluga Heights, later bought by Warner Music Group, through which he released his debut single ["Whatcha Say"][jason_derulo_whatcha_say] ([citation][jason_derulo_wiki]).
 "Whatcha Say" [charted number one on the Billboard Hot 100][jason_derulo_whatcha_say_billboard].
-Derulo is a major pop star with pop roots.

-This is a largely symbolic observation; the link between Derulo's pop roots with his performance in "If I Ever Fall in Love" is tenuous, if it exists at all.
-I brought this up, though, to point out that Pentatonix has been transitioning away from the Youtube world for some time now.
+The link between Derulo's pop roots with his performance in "If I Ever Fall in Love" is tenuous, if it exists at all.
+I brought his background up, though, to point out Pentatonix's pop aspirations, which I also see reflected in their changing Youtube strategy.
+Pentatonix has been transitioning away from the Youtube world for some time now.
 Since being signed by RCA, they've posted one live cover to Youtube (["Evolution of Michael Jackson"][ptx_michael_jackson]), choosing to focus more on professionally produced music videos to go alongside their studio recorded tracks. _Pentatonix_ comes with no promises to renew their original, refreshingly raw Youtube strategy.
-While they pay some homage to their Youtube roots in [the music video for "Sing"][ptx_sing], which features clips from Youtube-famous celebrities, e.g. Tyler Oakley and Grace Helbig, this is mostly fan-service with no concrete backing.
+While they pay some homage to their Youtube roots in [the music video for "Sing"][ptx_sing], which features clips from Youtube-famous celebrities (e.g. Tyler Oakley and Grace Helbig) this is mostly fan-service with no concrete backing.
 Their channel now functions more as an afterthought than the source of their music, mirroring what more established pop stars might do.

+#### Behind the scenes

+Looking behind the scenes further reveals the pop roots from which _Pentatonix_ was born.
+Pentatonix and representatives [reached out top songwriters and producers][ptx_songwriter_interview].
+In the end, songwriters including Audra Mae ([writing credits for Kelly Clarkson, Miranda Lambert, Avicii][audra_mae_writing_credits]), Taylor Parks ([Ariana Grande, Jennifer Lopez, Fifth Harmony][taylor_parks_writing_credits]), and Sam Hollander ([Katy Perry, Train, Neon Trees][sam_hollander_writing_credits]) receive writing credits on _Pentatonix_ alongside the five members of the group.
+Each songwriter, according to Pentatonix, came in to ["mediate and teach [them] the ways"][ptx_usa_today_interview].
+Of course, this is not the first time Pentatonix has worked with professional songwriters. _PTX., Vol III_ [gives external writing credits][ptx_vol_iii_wiki] both on "On My Way Home" and "See Through", but _Pentatonix_ increases the amount of collaboration by an order of magnitude.

+Beyond songwriting, the group worked with pop producer Kuk Harrell ([vocal production credits for Rihanna, Justin Bieber, Katy Perry][kuk_harrell_credits]).
+After a positive first session, [they decided to continue working with him][ptx_amazon_interview].
+As a result, Harrell receives vocal production credits for 9/13 songs on the standard edition of the album.
+[Pentatonix credits Harrell][ptx_songwriter_interview]] for bringing their sound closer to the mainstream.

 ### Arranging style